w22116972/leetcode/README.md

 ## How to effectively manage test cases

-Assume we have 2 solution for the same question, called `SolByA`, `SolByB`
+Assume we have 2 leetcode for the same question, called `SolByA`, `SolByB`

 ```java
 public class ProblemXXXTest {